MIGA Doctors in Training Grants Program

 To see the potential of a DIT Grant, we encourage you to review the reports of our past recipients.
 Reports cover recipients’ personal and professional challenges and offer a great resource for doctors considering further training.

-Meet our past recipients
+Meet our 2023 DIT Grant recipients

 Cambridge, United Kingdom